Efficient and Robust Carath\'{e}odory-Steinitz Pruning of Positive Discrete Measures: Background

 We describe two alternatives to CSP that have also enjoyed popularity due to their computational convenience \cite{piazzon_caratheodorytchakaloff_2017,tchernychova_caratheodory_2016,glaubitz_stable_2020-1,glaubitz_constructing_2020}.

 The first alternative method employs non-negative least squares (NNLS), and numerically solves the quadratic programming problem,

 In order to accomplish pruning, one hopes that $\bs{v}$ is $N$-sparse.
-The explicit optimization formulation above does not suggest why such sparse solutions should be obtained, but practical algorithms to solve this problem implicitly enforce sparsity \cite{lawson_1995,bro1997fast}, and in generic situations numerically solving \eqref{eq:nnls} indeed produces $N$-sparse solutions and achieves zero objective.
+The explicit optimization formulation above does not suggest why such sparse solutions should be obtained, but practical algorithms to solve this problem implicitly enforce sparsity \cite{lawson_1995}, and in generic situations numerically solving \eqref{eq:nnls} indeed produces $N$-sparse solutions and achieves zero objective.
+There are some optimizations of NNLS-type algorithms that can accelerate computations \cite{bro1997fast,dessole_lawson_hanson}.
+Another NNLS approach that resembles the streaming improvement that will be introduced in the next section makes use of a sequence of nested, increasing cardinality, subsets of the quadrature nodes \cite{Elefante2022CQMCAI}.
+The approach is promising and is found to obtain up to one order of magnitude runtime speedup compared to standard NNLS in most examples, requiring only a few iterations \cite{Elefante2022CQMCAI}.
+However, the algorithm is dependent on a node enrichment procedure which may affect the number of iterations required and the resulting runtime.

 A second alternative is through linear programming.
-First, observe that any solution $\bs{v} \in \R^M$ to the linear moment constrained problem \eqref{eq:moment-conditions} with the desired non-negativity constraints is given by,
+Linear programming has previously found application in computing Gauss-type quadrature in \cite{ryu_extensions_2015}.
+First, observe that any solution to the linear moment constrained problem \eqref{eq:moment-conditions} with the desired non-negativity constraints is given by,

 where $\bs{K}$ is a(ny) matrix whose range is the cokernel of $\bs{V}$, and $\bs{w}$ is a(ny) set of $M$ weights that matches moments.
-Hence, the feasible set $W$ of weight vectors $\bs{v}$ is in a polytope in $\R^M$ of dimension $\dim (\coker (\bs{V})) \geq M-N$.
-The extreme points of this polytope correspond to at least $M-N$ active constraints in $\R^M_+$, i.e., at least $M-N$ zero weights.
+Hence, the feasible set $W$ of weight vectors $\bs{v}$ is a polyhedron in $\R^M$ of dimension $\dim (\coker (\bs{V})) \geq M-N$.
+The extreme points of this polyhedron correspond to at least $M-N$ active constraints in $\R^M_+$, i.e., at least $M-N$ zero weights.
 Hence, one way to identify a vector of quadrature weights with at most $N$ entries is to identify one point in $\mathrm{ex}(W)$, the set of extreme points of $W$, which can be accomplished through linear programming: For some $\bs{c} \in \R^M$, solving,

 generically produces an $N$-sparse solution. ``Generically'' means, e.g., that if $\bs{c}$ has random components that are drawn iid from a standard normal distribution, then with probability 1 the solution to \eqref{eq:lp} has at most $N$ non-zero entries.
 Note that \eqref{eq:lp} does not require $\bs{K}$ through definition \eqref{eq:W1} of $W$, but having knowledge of $\bs{K}$ converts \eqref{eq:lp} from an $M$-dimensional optimization to a $(M-N)$-dimensional one on the variables $\bs{z}$ through definition \eqref{eq:W2} of $W$.
 A similar linear programming formulation is used in the integration of parameter-dependent functions in \cite{yano_lp}.